BADubYa/SDT/README.md

 **Description:**

-Sample Data Tracking is a work "related" project.
-SDT  is a utility I built for myself as a side project to a work assignment.
-My source code was only used by me.
-Consequently, while I can provide my source code, I cannot release the supporting data and documents needed to successfully run an executable file, as this data is considered propietary.
+Sample Data Tracking is a utility I built for myself as a side project to help me navigate a robust data warehouse.
+Actual files needed to run this program are not included so as not to disclose actual data files.
+The source code should aid as a guide on how you can import any relationally complex data set(s) to this program (from excel) and "slice and dice" it in a way to aid your queries.

 Please refer to the Power Point document for a more in depth description of what SDT entails.

-In short, SDT is a good example of how programming can organize data in a format that makes it much more accessible and digestible to an end user.
-It certaintly helped me in my first ever, "on the job" programming assignment.
+I can be contacted with further questions on this program.